 Capo Position | 3rd Fret |

-Song Overview: Tom Petty’s coming-of-age hit ‘Free Fallin’ is an easy-to-play crowd-pleaser that still sounds as fresh as when it first released in Petty’s 1989 debut album Full Moon Fever.
+Song Overview: Tom Petty’s coming-of-age hit ‘Free Fallin’ is an easy-to-play crowd-pleaser that still sounds as fresh as when it was first released in Petty’s 1989 debut album Full Moon Fever.
 It became a worldwide hit, charting well in many countries around the globe, including number 7 on the Billboard Hot 100 singles.

 It’s been over three decades since the song was first released, but it has somehow always stayed on people’s minds.
 The song’s a timeless treat that keeps cropping up in one form or another.
-From featuring on 1996 film Jerry Maguire and shows like Sopranos, Funhouse to memorable covers by influential artists like Coldplay and John Mayer, it’s always been around!
+From featuring in the 1996 film Jerry Maguire and shows like Sopranos, Funhouse to memorable covers by influential artists like Coldplay and John Mayer, it’s always been around!

 Guitar wise ‘Free Fallin’s’ a fun song that makes excellent use of a capo.
 There are two equally awesome ways to play this song.
 You can either place a capo on the 3rd fret and use D, Gsus2, Asus4 or put the capo on the first fret and go with E, Asus2, Bsus4 chord combination.
 Whichever option you are most comfortable with.
 Just pay close attention to getting the groove and the chord fingerings right, and you’re sorted!